-Whether you are an experienced 3D designer or simply want to learn a new technology, our friendly staff at the Rutgers Makerspace can help you.
+Whether you are an experienced 3D designer or simply want to learn a new technology, the staff at the Rutgers Makerspace can assist you.
 Our 3D printers can create prototypes, mechanical parts, replacement parts, human busts, action figures, toys, wearables, and much more.
 We have many colors and materials available for printing in, each with their own respective properties.
 If you have a project you are considering, one of the Makerspace staff members can speak to you to create a work plan and talk over any details particular to your project.

 What is 3D printing?